 Let’s look at a simple customer scenario.
 They have a data mart that they would like to build, and let’s say they need 256GB of HANA per year, growing linearly over 4 years.
 Let’s assume they can do HANA Platform Edition, or HANA Base Edition in the cloud, because they don’t need advanced engines.

 “This is an extremely simplistic TCO and it doesn’t take into account the operational costs of running HANA on-premise, just the hardware and software cost for a productive system (not including Dev/Test).
 Those will skew running HANA on-premise even further.
 It’s also slightly unfair to HANA Platform, because the HANA Cloud has some limitations, but for many scenarios, the customer doesn’t care.”

 An “Extremely Simple TCO”?

-An extremely simple TCO, is not a TCO, it’s a PCO (partial cost of ownership).
+A straightforward TCO is not a TCO; it’s a PCO (partial cost of ownership).
 If Appleby checked our TCO calculators, he would find that maintenance costs are roughly 60% of the total TCO.
 So Appleby is leaving out the largest cost component of TCO.

 Appleby’s Work Capability?

-Apparently, Appleby is not interested in putting work into his articles, because this is not a TCO.
-And there is another problem, at this time the SAP Cloud was extremely immature, and in 2019 is still barely used by anyone.
-Therefore, if SAP customers had listened to Appleby they would have gone with an ineffective cloud solution which we covered in How Accurate are SAP’s Claims Around SAP Cloud?
+Appleby is not interested in putting work into his articles, because this is not a TCO.
+And there is another problem, at this time the SAP Cloud was extremely immature, and in 2019 it is still barely used by anyone.
+Therefore, if SAP customers had listened to Appleby, they would have gone with an ineffective cloud solution, which we covered in How Accurate is SAP’s Claims Around SAP Cloud?

 There is no attempt by Appleby to validate the actual quality of the SAP Cloud — this is just an incomplete cost comparison.

 This article scores a 1 out of 10 for accuracy.
-But really falls down when the outcomes of following Appleby’s advice are followed.
+But falls when the outcomes of following Appleby’s advice are followed.